-Court Decides Pennsylvania Voting Map
+In Pennsylvania, New Court-Drawn Voting Map Could Shift Advantage To Democrats

 Ultimately, House and Senate Republicans, House Democrats, Senate Democrats, Wolf and Lt.
 Gov. Mike Stack submitted maps completely independently.

-That's in addition to a group of Republican activists who intervened in the case and who sent in one, and the case's Democratic petitioners who submitted two along with the League of Women Voters.
+That's in addition to one sent in by a group of Republican activists who intervened in the case and two sent in by the case's Democratic petitioners along with the League of Women Voters.
 All parties to the case were technically allowed to file maps.

 The submitted maps varied significantly in terms of partisan advantage, though overall they all made districts more compact, and to varying degrees they divided fewer municipalities.